 Special Range telephones

-From around 1978 the GPO supplied 'Special Range' telephones for a one off extra charge and higher rentals.
+In 1978 the GPO introduced 'Special Range' telephones for a one-off extra charge and higher rentals.

 - Mickey Mouse phone, SR1001, introduced in 1978

 - Comtempra SR1002, a modern phone made by Northern Telecom and sold in the UK by GEC

 - Candlestick phone SR1005, made by STC, introduced in 1979

 - Deltaphone SR1006 (dial version) and SR1016 (PB version) - a leather clad Trimphone

 - Dawn made by Northern Telecom, introduced in 1981

 - Ericofon - Swedish modern classic, added to the range in 1980